homangab/homangab.github.io/README.md

 # homangab.github.io
 This repo hosts my official homepage
-Credits to (https://jonbarron.info/)[Jon Barron] for the website design
+Credits to [Jon Barron](https://jonbarron.info/) for the website design